MichaellMaged/Eurpoean-Leagues-Scocer-Database/README.md

 # Eurpoean-Leagues-Scocer-Database
-This project is part of Udacity Data analysis Professional nanodegree investigating dataset using python & libraries like numpy, pandas, matplotlib, seaborn.
+This project is part of Udacity Data analysis Professional nanodegree investigating dataset using python & libraries like numpy, pandas, matplotlib & seaborne.